 The CJ-5 hood was the same as the M38A1, with a cutout on the right side (60K JPEG) for accommodating a snorkel when the military Jeep needed to be driven in waist-high water, until 1972 when American Motors stretched the frame and hood to fit the straight-six 232 cu.in. engine.

 The pre-1972 CJ-5 can also be identified by the lack of reflector/sidemarker lamps in the front fenders, and the battery box (accessible without opening the hood) in the cowl.
 Bow sockets on the rear of the tub held the supports for the non-folding soft top.
-Joe Caprio's restored 1958 CJ-5 seen here has a Kayline Luxair top (see also a rear view, 100K JPEG).
+The late Joe Caprio's restored 1958 CJ-5 seen here has a Kayline Luxair top (see also a rear view, 100K JPEG).

 See also a 1969 CJ-5 built in Canada.